oblerion/ZeroBrane-Studio-with-TIC-80/README.md

+# note
-I am not the original writter of 2 script, thanks to librorumque for made it.
+I am not the original writter of 2 script, thanks to librorumque for made it.<br>
 It's made for ver 0.80 of tic80.

 # install